eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 #### IDE preferences

-While IDE plug-ins are no longer part of the devfile.yaml, instead or reinventing how to specify a plug-in for IDE, the idea was to leverage existing plug-in definition of the IDEs.
+While IDE plug-ins are no longer part of the `devfile.yaml`, instead or reinventing a new file format to specify an IDE plugins, the idea was to leverage the already existing definition files.

 Example: VS Code has `.vscode/extensions.json` file where plug-ins can be recommended.